alessandrocarrese/alessandrocarrese/_posts/2020-8-29-My-first-experience-with-Golang-Publishing-on-a-Facebook-page-from-an-RSS-news-feed.md

 ---
 layout: post
-title: My first experience with Golang: Publishing on a Facebook page from an RSS news feed
+title: [DEV] My first experience with Golang: Publishing on a Facebook page from an RSS news feed
 ---

 I've always been suspicious about golang even if the web is full of people talking about it.
 So I decided to try it for a simple project.